-- Development should allow a mix of uses (housing, commercial, retail, schools and amenities) sufficiently close to each other, and at sufficient densities, to support walkability... [and] at the highest densities within walking and bicycling distance of transit stations. - Regulations and public incentives should expand housing choices in neighborhoods that offer access to educational and economic opportunity, particularly for residents who, because of race, ethnicity, and/or income, have historically been marginalized and displaced in land use decisions. - Every neighborhood should host its fair share of affordable and low-income housing through equitable zoning, regulation, and investment.
-New proposed employment centers should be required to contribute to affordable housing programs.
+• Development should allow a mix of uses (housing, commercial, retail, schools and amenities) sufficiently close to each other, and at sufficient densities, to support walkability... [and] at the highest densities within walking and bicycling distance of transit stations.

+• Regulations and public incentives should expand housing choices in neighborhoods that offer access to educational and economic opportunity, particularly for residents who, because of race, ethnicity, and/or income, have historically been marginalized and displaced in land use decisions.

+• Every neighborhood should host its fair share of affordable and low-income housing through equitable zoning, regulation, and investment.

 Finally, the guidance includes an entire section this very issue: "Increase Missing Middle Housing Types" (page 66).
-Most pointedly in support of Chapel Hill's proposal, it provides a recommendation:
+Most pointedly to the Town proposal, it provides a recommendation:

 Club activists should encourage their city or county to adopt zoning regulations that encourage the construction of missing middle housing types.
-This may mean that a jurisdiction that currently relies exclusively on traditional zoning rules for single family neighborhoods should replace the zoning with form based codes, or a hybrid code that allows a wider variety of housing types (e.g., fourplexes, townhouses, courtyard buildings) in single family zones.
+This may mean that a jurisdiction that currently relies exclusively on traditional zoning rules for single family neighborhoods should replace the zoning with form-based codes, or a hybrid code that allows a wider variety of housing types (e.g., fourplexes, townhouses, courtyard buildings) in single family zones.

 As Sierra Club members, we want to, and work to, protect the environment, the climate, trees, green space and natural habitats.
-We also recognize that the best way to accomplish these things now is to prevent more sprawl.
-We hope that you will pass the proposed changes to the LUMO, allow gentle densification of Chapel Hill, and help to preserve the natural lands that we have remaining.
+We also recognize that the best way to accomplish these things now is to prevent more sprawl by more effectively utilizing the land and infrastructure inside the limits of our Rural Buffer.
+We hope that you will pass the proposed changes to the LUMO, allow gentle densification of Chapel Hill, and help to preserve the natural lands and farm land that we have remaining.